There are several reasons why some job seekers can’t seem to get hired, no matter what...

 Don’t make me scroll to the third page to find your previous experience...

 If your hobbies, education and “strengths” are listed before your work experience, I’ll assume you don’t have any.
-That’s fine for entry level jobs but when the position requires 3 or more years of relevant experience, if you don’t include that somewhere on the first page of your resume, employers are likely to just close the file and move on.
+That’s fine for entry level resume tips but when the position requires 3 or more years of relevant experience, if you don’t include that somewhere on the first page of your resume, employers are likely to just close the file and move on.

 4. Not Making Your Resume as Short as Possible